Reykjavík Marathon and Culture Night

 Written by Rex Beckett.
 Edited by Alondra Silva Munoz.

-If you’re headed to our great arctic volcanic island this weekend, you’ve chosen well!
-This Saturday will be day full of fun and excitement with the Reykjavík Marathon in the morning and the Culture Night festivities in the afternoon through the wee hours.
+If you’re headed to our great arctic volcanic island that weekend, you’ve chosen well!
+The Saturday will be a day full of fun and excitement with the Reykjavík Marathon in the morning and the Culture Night festivities in the afternoon through the wee hours.

 Starting bright and early in the morning, the 35th annual Reykjavík Marathon attracts over 10,000 runners each year including over 600 from overseas.
 The marathon starts and ends at Lækjargata avenue in the heart of downtown and goes through the city’s most beautiful and scenic shorelines, parks and valleys.
 Ranging from the full marathon to 600m fun runs, the event is suitable for runners of all ages and endurance levels.
 Any intrepid runner looking to hit the pavement should sign up by clicking here before 13:00 on Thursday.
 If you’re not particularly a runner or you missed your opportunity to sign up, we you can also catch the participants running around through the city and cheer them on from many vantage points.

 After the marathon ends, the music and madness begins as the city celebrates Culture Night (or Menningarnótt to the locals).
 Taking place on the third Saturday of August, the event is a huge city wide event and suitable for all sorts of crowds as some of the activities include live music of famous Icelandic bands and singers, art exhibitions and performances, and family-friendly attractions too such as games, bouncy castles, cotton candy, and fireworks.